Wroughton

 Ordnance Survey Map of 1959 showing Wroughton, Burderop Park and Hodson.
 Grid squares are 1 km.

-Wroughton is a large village and civil parish in northeast Wiltshire, England.
-It is part of the Borough of Swindon and lies along the A4361 between Swindon and Avebury; the road into Swindon crosses the M4 motorway between junctions 15 and 16.
-The village is about 3.2 mi south of Swindon town centre on the edge of the Marlborough Downs, an Area of Outstanding Natural Beauty.
-The town of Marlborough is about 11 mi to the south, and the World Heritage Site at Avebury is about 7 mi to the south.
+Wroughton is a large village and civil parish in the Borough of Swindon, Wiltshire, England.
+Located between the M4 motorway and the edge of the North Wessex Downs National Landscape, it lies about 2.5 mi south of Swindon town centre, 5 mi east of Royal Wootton Bassett, and 7.5 mi north of Avebury.

-The parish includes North Wroughton, formerly a small settlement on the road towards Swindon but now part of the built-up area; and the hamlets of Elcombe and Overtown.
+The parish includes the Swindon suburb of Wichelstowe as well as North Wroughton, Thorney Park, Langton Park and Alexandra Park, and the hamlets of Elcombe and Overtown.

 History

 The earliest evidence of human presence in the area is from the Mesolithic period, although this is fairly limited.
 More significant evidence of settlement and occupation in the area is available for the Neolithic period, most notably due to the extensive ritual complex at Avebury and scattered finds in the locality.
 The earliest archaeological evidence from within Wroughton dates from the Roman period (AD 43–410), showing a period of intensive settlement and farming in the area.
 Occupation of the area continued into the early Middle Ages (AD 410–1066) when two battles are understood to have taken place in the area: Breahburh (AD 567), thought to have been fought by Ceawlin of Wessex on the slopes of Barbury Hill, and Ellandun (AD 825) at Elcombe Hall by Egbert of Wessex.
 However, there is no agreement that the latter was here (it is known to have been south of Swindon).
 Burial sites in the vicinity are believed to be associated with these battles.

 The manor of Wroughton is recorded as Ellundune in the Domesday Book of 1086, and was later associated with the Diocese of Winchester.

 Until the 19th century it was just a country village.
 Wroughton is close to The Ridgeway, a national path which is connected to the ancient Uffington White Horse.
 In the 20th century the village grew but largely avoided the effects of suburbanisation while its larger neighbour Swindon expanded rapidly to the immediate north.
 The construction of the M4 motorway prevented Swindon from enveloping Wroughton, which has retained a village identity, albeit with the population of a small market town (approximately 8,000 residents) in the early 21st century.

 In 1874, the village celebrated for two days after the horse George Frederick which was stabled in the High Street, won The Derby.
 The horse and its trainer, Tom Leader, who was born in Wroughton, were escorted from Swindon railway station by a brass band and received in the village which had declared all of its pubs to be open houses and provided free beer for the occasion.